Police officer assaults children in Hornsby

 The officer was convicted of three counts of assault and one count of assault occasioning actual bodily harm.
 NSW Police demoted him to leading senior constable since the incidents.

-A bid to reduce the sentence
+A bid to reduce the sentence for assault

 Turner appeared in the Downing Centre District Court this week in a bid to reduce his sentence.